ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.14** There MUST be mechanisms to revoke or deprecate credentials, tokens, or permissions when no longer needed or if compromised.

+**R9.15** RPP must support mechanisms to prevent Denial-of-Service attacks, whether from malicious actors or misbehaving clients.
+These mechanisms can include rate limiting and throttling of requests with related protocol signalling.

 # Extensibility

 **R10.1** The protocol MUST be extensible to accommodate new functionalities, data elements, and operations beyond the initial scope.